 HARRY – I understand the prog thing as well.
 I’d say classic rock, prog, old school funk.
 A lot of disco in there as well.
 Definitely some ‘70s and ‘80s jazz fusion kind of stuff as well.

-You're a musical smorgasbord.
-Things have really taken off for you.
+A musical smorgasbord.
 What’s your secret sauce?

 OLI – It's just something new, man.
 I think people are getting bored of what's out there and it's something new.
 Real musicians playing real instruments.
 It never stops.